-Horse Trails have Re-Opened at Maplewood State Park.
-Please contact park office for information on the select/limited horse campsites that are now open.
+The Park Drive has re-opened as of Friday, August 22, 2014 and is fully open to the public.
+All horse campsites are available for camping.
 Please call or stop at the park office for current trail conditions.
 The Horse trail system at Maplewood State Park is open.
 A One-half mile section of horse trail remains closed on the west side of the park south of Lake Lida boat landing.
 Although the Horse Trails are open we are asking all riders to call and/or stop at the park office for current trail conditions.
-Due to the recent heavy rains in June the soils throughout the park are very saturated and although some sections of trails are dry, some sections of trails will have areas of standing water and muddy trail surfaces on horse trails throughout the park.
-Horse Riders, please use caution in wet areas of trails and remain on the tread way for you and your horses safety and to minimize off trail damage and additional erosion.
+Due to the recent heavy rains of August 17th there may be some areas of standing water/muddy trail surfaces on horse trails throughout the park.
+Horse Riders, please use caution in wet areas of trails and remain on the tread way for you and your horse safety and to minimize off trail damage and additional erosion.
 Please call or stop at the park office for current trail condition updates.
 The park horse campground remains open, however please note that several horse campsites, sites H8 through H19 have been temporarily closed due to road damage and standing water.

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.

 Campsites in the equestrian campgrounds can be reserved.
 Some sites are able to accommodate additional campers (up to three).
 Please contact the park for approval.